krish1711/DataBricks/Labs/02 Create a stream processing solution with Event Hubs and Azure Databricks.md

 Before stepping through the exercises in this lab, make sure you have access to an Azure Databricks workspace with an available cluster.
 Perform the tasks below to configure the workspace.

-#### Task 1: Create and configure the Azure Databricks workspace

-Follow the [lab 15 setup instructions](https://github.com/solliancenet/microsoft-data-engineering-ilt-deploy/blob/main/setup/15/lab-01-setup.md) to create and configure the workspace.

 ### Exercise 1: Complete the Structured Streaming Concepts notebook

 #### Task 1: Clone the Databricks archive